This urban residence hall is a keystone of The George Washington University’s development plan.

 Vertex Student Apartments is a vibrant, mixed-use, off-campus student housing development adjacent to Arizona State University’s Main Campus.

-The paired buildings of Roosevelt Point create a rich, urban experience within the Phoenix arts district, and appeals to students and graduates of nearby ASU and Phoenix Biomedical Campus.
+The paired buildings of Roosevelt Point create a rich, urban experience within the Phoenix arts district, and appeal to students and graduates of nearby ASU and Phoenix Biomedical Campus.

 This marketplace operation creates a lively environment offering freshly prepared meals in cook-to-order and quick-serve formats.